rgwan/ztg/TG-STRUCTURE.md

 The bank-select and program change message must handled by the ZTG framework.
 When a channel receives a program change command.
 The MTL should be terminated by MIDI processor at once.
 And all channel setting must to be reset to normal for new MTL being loaded.

 If the user want to change their program dynamically and without be cutoff by the ZTG framework.
 The framework should create a new channel, remap original channel's input to dumb input and map new channel to a proper channel number.
-When the old channel's synthesis algorithm stops outputing valid sample, the old channel should be deconstructed at once.
+When the old channel's synthesis algorithm stops outputing valid sample, the old channel should be deconstructed at once or delay for several time (can be set globally).

 FM Synthesizer Signal Inputs and Outputs